-What to do if you are involved in a slip, trip or fall
+What to do if you are involved in a trip and slip claims?

 - Report the accident to the premises’ owner, staff member or supervisor immediately.
 If you are involved in an accident on public highway, report the accident to the local highways authority as soon as you can afterwards

 - If you are able to, take the details of any witnesses to the accident

 - If you are able to, try to take a photograph of the accident location.
 If your accident was caused by a poorly maintained pavement, it is advisable to photograph a ruler beside the defect to give an idea of depth/height

 - Seek medical attention from the hospital or your GP – it is important you have a full record of your injuries in your medical records

 - Keep a diary of all of the symptoms of your injuries

 - Keep a record (as well as any receipts) of any expenses you incur as a result of the accident – loss of earnings, medical expenses, travel expenses all form part of your compensation

 What is the role of a personal injury lawyer in trip or slip claims?

 - Discuss your accident with you and advise whether you have a claim